wearetradecraft/dxw-playbook-snapshot-March-2020/playbook.md

 * A rough timeline for when the sprints and other work will happen.

 There are lots of examples of these proposals that anyone can read if they like.

+After we have sent a proposal or tender response, we change the lead's stage to Awaiting Result.

 ### The shape of a good project